egulhan/egulhan/README.md

 💬 Ask me about PHP, Laravel, Vuejs, Flutter, Javascript

-⚡ Fun fact: PHP will not die! :smiling_imp:
+⚡ The fact is that PHP will not die! :smiling_imp: